 Measuring a Golden Retriever’s Intelligence

-To truly understand how smart these dogs really are, we need to understand how Stanley Coren measured the intelligence of dog breeds.
-They ranked number 4, but here’s they came to this conclusion.
+To truly understand how smart these dogs really are, we need to first understand just how Stanley Coren measured the intelligence of dogs.
+Goldens ranked number 4, but here’s how they came to this conclusion.

-Stanley Coren requested North American obedience trial judges to help him with his dog IQ trials.
+Stanley Coren requested the help of nearly 200 North American obedience trial judges to help him with his intelligence trials.
 He asked them to help assess and rank dog breeds based on his criteria.
-Nearly 200 judges from the North America responded.

 Coren’s dog intelligence trial criteria was based on two factors: